drs251/pyRealParser/README.md

 As can be seen from the above example, `Tune` objects are designed to have a nice textual representation in Jupyter notebooks, but can be used outside of a notebook perfectly well.

 For more documentation, please read the code.

+Contributions are welcome, please submit a PR.

+## Acknowledgements
+Kudos to [@pianosnake](https://github.com/pianosnake/ireal-reader) and [@ironss](https://github.com/ironss/accompaniser) for figuring out the iReal url format!